snimu/blog/contents/propsal-mot-by-splitting/article.md

 - Model can provide way more information to further-down tokens than prob distr and input tok
 - Predictions will always be backpropagated through the model more fully (put this better!)

+## Bringing it all together

+...
+Can use any combination of the above techniques: project-then-split and/or uneven-split, split earlier in the model, DeepSeek method for MTP